Arshin Mal Alan (operetta): Synopsis

 The plot is centered on a bachelor named Asker, who wants to see and choose his bride before marriage.
-However, in the 19th century, women were kept at home and, when allowed out in public, they were heavily covered in hijab.
+However, in 19th century Azerbaijan, women were kept at home and, when allowed out in public, they were heavily covered in hijab.
 Asker's friend, Suleyman, suggests that he disguise himself as a fabric peddler, a sure way to meet women.
 Asker agrees and starts to visit houses, selling fabrics.

 Asker meets a woman called Gulchohra and they fall in love, even though Asker's actual identity remains unknown to Gulchohra.
-Asker reveals his identity to Gulchohra's father, the wealthy Sultan Bey, and asks for permission to marry.
+Asker reveals his identity to Gulchohra's father, the wealthy Sultan Bey, and asks for permission to marry her.
 Sultan Bey agrees, but Gulchohra objects because she loves the peddler.
 When Gulchohra realizes that the rich businessman that her father has chosen is actually her beloved peddler, she agrees to the marriage.

 The operetta ends with four couples getting married at the same time.